Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

     > Note: Replace *`Enter_the_Application_Id_here`* with the *Application Id* from the application Id you just registered in the Application Registration Portal.

-2. Open the **Startup.cs** file and in the `ConfigureServices` method, after the line containing `.AddAzureAD` insert the following code which enables your application to sign-in users with the Azure AD v2.0 endpoint, that is both Work and School and Microsoft Personal accounts.
+2. Open the **Startup.cs** file and in the `ConfigureServices` method, after the line containing `.AddAzureAD` insert the following code, which enables your application to sign in users with the Azure AD v2.0 endpoint, that is both Work and School and Microsoft Personal accounts.

     ```CSharp
     services.Configure<OpenIdConnectOptions>(AzureADDefaults.OpenIdScheme, options =>